k8snetworkplumbingwg/multus-cni/docs/configuration.md

 * `logLevel` (string, optional): logging level ("debug", "error", "verbose", or "panic")
 * `namespaceIsolation` (boolean, optional): Enables a security feature where pods are only allowed to access `NetworkAttachmentDefinitions` in the namespace where the pod resides.
 Defaults to false.
 * `capabilities` ({}list, optional): [capabilities](https://github.com/containernetworking/cni/blob/master/CONVENTIONS.md#dynamic-plugin-specific-fields-capabilities--runtime-configuration) supported by at least one of the delegates.
 (NOTE: Multus only supports portMappings/Bandwidth capability for cluster networks).
-* `readinessindicatorfile`: The path to a file whose existance denotes that the default network is ready
+* `readinessindicatorfile`: The path to a file whose existence denotes that the default network is ready

 User should chose following parameters combination (`clusterNetwork`+`defaultNetworks` or `delegates`):

-* `clusterNetwork` (string, required): default CNI network for pods, used in kubernetes cluster (Pod IP and so on): name of network-attachment-definition, CNI json file name (without extention, .conf/.conflist) or directory for CNI config file
+* `clusterNetwork` (string, required): default CNI network for pods, used in kubernetes cluster (Pod IP and so on): name of network-attachment-definition, CNI json file name (without extension, .conf/.conflist) or directory for CNI config file
-* `defaultNetworks` ([]string, required): default CNI network attachment: name of network-attachment-definition, CNI json file name (without extention, .conf/.conflist) or directory for CNI config file
+* `defaultNetworks` ([]string, required): default CNI network attachment: name of network-attachment-definition, CNI json file name (without extension, .conf/.conflist) or directory for CNI config file
 * `systemNamespaces` ([]string, optional): list of namespaces for Kubernetes system (namespaces listed here will not have `defaultNetworks` added)
 * `multusNamespace` (string, optional): namespace for `clusterNetwork`/`defaultNetworks`
 * `delegates` ([]map,required): number of delegate details in the Multus